ObjectModules/deploy/[Mapping]-Employment.md

 So how the _SQL_ can be produced?
 How to get it to become able to be implemented?

 When we see the explanation of what SQL is, it contain of statement that structured to present a process on a Library, so it is actually a code language.
+So it is kind of a scripting language.

 Let's call it from here as _Script_ then.

 ```js
 letter a stand as script